Daniel-KM/Omeka-S-module-ZipDownload/README.md

 If `zipdownload_text` is empty, no `COPYRIGHT.txt` is added to the zip and the partials are not rendered.

+- File type labels: Override the dialog labels for each file type, one `type = label` per line (key-value array).
+Empty values fall back to the default translated labels (`Original`, `Large`, `Medium`, `Square`).
+- Asset to include in zip: Optional Omeka asset (e.g. a PDF presenting the institution) appended to every generated zip.
+The filename inside the zip is the asset original name (sanitized).
+- Copyright filename in zip: Override the filename of the copyright text inside the zip.
+Default: `COPYRIGHT.txt`.

+When `zipdownload_text` and `zipdownload_asset` are both empty and the resource has no downloadable file, no download button is displayed.
+Configuring either one makes the button available for resources without media: the zip then contains only the copyright file and/or the asset.

 Copyright text rendering (theme partials)
 -----------------------------------------